 RTS combat system

 Manor Lords features massive, realistic medieval battles.
-Positioning plays an important role, but so do individual unit formations, equipment, morale, fatigue, and the weather conditions.
+Positioning plays an important role, but so do individual unit formations, equipment, morale, fatigue, and weather conditions.
 You’ll be able to choose between stances and commands, such as ‘push’ or ‘give ground’ orders for melee troops, and ‘volley’ or ‘quickdraw’ orders for archers.
-If things go horribly wrong, there’s always the ‘retreat!’ option.
+If things go wrong, there’s always the ‘retreat!’ option.